Hikes

 A fairly large PDF (836 KB) detailing the flight of the Gossamer Albatross across the English Channel in 1979, by Ron Moulton et al. The file does not seem to display all pages from within some browsers, but downloading it and then reading it with a PDF viewer seems to work OK.

 An excellent resource for human-powered flight information is at the Royal Aeronautical Society's website.
-The dark-blue box toward the top of the page contains links to many interesting topics.
+Yes, there are still several prize competitions waiting to be won.

 Wonder how many human-powered aircraft I've flown?
 Find out the answer! (another ~800KB PDF.)

-Here's a recent presentation to the JPL Bike Club that I gave about human powered flight on March 20th 2008.
+Here's a video of a presentation to the JPL Bike Club that I gave about human powered flight on March 20th, 2008.

-The White Dwarf pedal-powered blimp which we built for Gallagher in 1984 was eventually sold to some folks in Oregon who flew it for several years before the envelope finally failed a yearly over-pressure test.
+The White Dwarf pedal-powered blimp that we built for Gallagher in 1984 was eventually sold to some folks in Oregon who flew it for several years before the envelope finally failed during a yearly over-pressure test.

 And finally, I can recommend a truly remarkable on-line resource: a detailed history of human-powered flight, complete with many, many photos.